shirleymeii/RateMD-Geographic-Analysis/README.md

 ### 3. Functional Requirements
 - Doctor Rating Analysis: Analyze doctor ratings from RateMD across average rating, number of reviews
 - Fuzzy Matching Pipeline must use fuzzy name matching to remove duplicates and standardize doctor names for data accuracy
 - Geographic Analysis: Calculate and display the ratio of doctors in a county/state in proportion to the population.
-Further analyze income levels and number and quality of healthcare professionals
+Further analyze income levels, the number and the quality of healthcare professionals
 - Drill Down Reporting: Users should be able to toggle between county, state and zip code

 ### 4. Data Requirements